 But with quite a few models out there, which one should you choose?

-In this guide, you will find the best vertical climbers for home use, based on your budget, fitness goal, body weight, and available home space.
+In this guide, you will find the best vertical climbers of 2022 for home use, based on your budget, fitness goal, body weight, and available home space.

 No time?
 Jump directly to our picks for best vertical climbers here.

 Read our reviews to find out the pros and cons of each model, and more importantly which one is best for you.

 We review affordable models such as the Maxi Climber Classic and XL and all the way up to the pro level Versa Climber.